 Outside the debt settlement industry, debt settlement is rarely (if ever) recommended as a viable solution to dealing with your debts.
 Much of this has to do with the number of debt settlement scams and the mis-education of consumers to the effects of debt settlement.
 For certain consumers, there may be some benefits to debt settlement.

 The biggest reason that people choose debt settlement is to avoid bankruptcy.
 Bankruptcy is a debt solution that will follow you for the rest of your life.
-The bankruptcy entry remains on your credit report for 10 years, but many loan, credit card, and job applications ask if you’ve ever filed bankruptcy.
-If you answer no and the bank later finds out that you actually did file bankruptcy, you could be found guilty of fraud.
+The bankruptcy entry remains on your credit report for 10 years, but many loans, credit cards, and job applications ask whether you’ve ever filed bankruptcy.
+If you answer no, and the bank later finds out that you actually did file bankruptcy, you could be found guilty of fraud.
 In the case of employment, you could lose your job.

 Comparing debt settlement to bankruptcy, creditors may not get as much from you even if you filed Chapter 13 bankruptcy.
 They may not get anything at all if you file Chapter 7 bankruptcy.
 Creditors know this which is why they accept settlement offers from some consumers.

 Repay Your Debts in Less Time